JamesIves/github-pages-deploy-action/README.md

 #### Security Settings ⚠️

-If you do not supply the action with an access token or an SSH key, you must access your repositories settings and provide `Read and Write PErmissions` to the provided `GITHUB_TOKEN`, otherwise you'll potentailly run into permission issues.
+If you do not supply the action with an access token or an SSH key, you must access your repositories settings and provide `Read and Write Permissions` to the provided `GITHUB_TOKEN`, otherwise you'll potentailly run into permission issues.

 #### Install as a Node Module 📦